schorts99/shared-kernel/README.md

 - **HTTPProvider:** Abstract interface for HTTP transport.
 - **FetchHTTPProvider:** Concrete implementation using fetch.

+### 🌐 Internationalization (i18n)

+- **TranslationResolver:** Infrastructure-agnostic interface for resolving localized strings within the domain.
+Enables domain errors, validations, and events to be presented in different languages without coupling to any specific i18n implementation.
+Supports injection into domain exceptions, decorators, and services.
+Translation keys are centralized in registries for discoverability and tooling, with patterns to extend keys per bounded context.

 ### 🔗 JSON:API

 - **JSONAPIConnector:** Connector for interacting with JSON:API-compliant endpoints.